alanng10/StandInfoTech/Docue/a.md

 Stand info tech is fragmen too long inf Tidus module infra is un tool.

+Windows is not Page rem worth enough inf Tidus module infra is on stand info tech.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.